 The site Tolerance Education

-presents the visitor with a glimpse to the school programs and essays I have written in the field of Multicultural Education.
-The programs aim at reducing xenophobia and at encouraging a positive attitude towards "The Other"', by means of developing emotional intelligence and critical thinking (see "School Programs" pages).
+presents the visitor with a glimpse to the educational curricula and essays I have written in the field of Multicultural Education.
+The curricula aim at reducing xenophobia and at encouraging a positive attitude towards "The Other"', by means of developing emotional intelligence and critical thinking (see "School Programs" pages).

-My B.A degree is in History of Art and Philosophy at the Hebrew University, Jerusalem, Israel, and I participated in two ethnographic field researches and exhibitions In Israel Museum, Jerusalem, and in The Ethnological Museum and Folklore Archives, Haifa: "Jewish Life in Morocco" and the "The Mountain Jews of the Caucuses".
+My B.A degree is in History of Art and Philosophy at the Hebrew University, Jerusalem, Israel.
+While working in Israel Museum, Jerusalem, and in The Ethnological Museum and Folklore Archives, Haifa I partook in two ethnographic field researches and exhibitions: "Jewish Life in Morocco" and the "The Mountain Jews of the Caucasus".

-The close familiarity with the difficulties that new immigrants face when relocating, made me study Intercultural Relations at Boston University & Lesley College in the U.S.A (M.A degree), and focus on curriculum development.
+The close familiarity with the difficulties that new immigrants face when relocating motivated me to study Intercultural Relations at Boston University and Lesley College in the U.S.A (M.A degree), and focus on curriculum development.

-The school programs were developed and elaborated in the field for several years, in the nineties, in a unique project lead by the Ministry of Education, that supported elementary schools that absorbed new immigrant students from Ethiopia and from The Commonwealth Of Independent States.
-It was a most exciting experience, that enabled me to watch closely the absorption's process and to receive immediate feedback from educators and students while providing them with learning materials.
-The programs refer to "The Other" in general, in many cases in allegorical way, and avoid focusing on a specific group.
-Its basic assumption is that each student, native or new immigrant, is "The Other", and that we all need to learn how to benefit of diversity and of social changes that take place in our surroundings.
-Most of the programs are translated into Arabic and are highly recommended by the Israeli Ministry of Education.
+The curricula refers to "The Other" in general, in many cases in allegorical way, and avoid focusing on a specific group.
+The basic assumption is that each student, native or new immigrant, is "The Other", and that we all need to learn how to benefit from diversity and from social changes that take place in our surroundings.
+Most of the educational programs are translated into Arabic and are highly recommended by the Israeli Ministry of Education.

 I have been teaching at the Academic College, Gordon in Haifa, Israel, between 1998 - 2012 as well as training teachers in over 30 Hebrew speaking and Arabic speaking elementary schools.
 The work in the field was enabled thanks to the kind support of the U.J.A, New-York.